Jobbet789/PWSJeftaJobFinal/README.md

 |D5|Direction B|

-Connect the batterypack with the shield or esp8266.
+2. Connect a batterypack to a shield or esp8266.
+3. Connect two motors to a shield. _Connect the second motor the same way as the first motor._

+**Note: If the motors go to the wrong direction, swap the black cable with the red cable.**

 ### Everything put together